-In this Martin & Sylvia's Nature School story, "Change Fairies," Martin loves making fires.
+In the Martin & Sylvia's Nature School story "Change Fairies," Martin loves making fires.
 He loves to watch fires burn and finds the crackling sounds soothing.
 Eva, one of the apprentices, has a very different picture of the true nature of fire — one that is poetic and understood as a part of the fairy world.
 This helps Martin see not only fire in a different light, but all things that change.

-Before we moved to our current home we heated exclusively with wood.
-To be more honest we heated exclusively with the sun and supplemented after dark with a fire in the wood stove.
+Before we moved to our current home, we heated exclusively with wood.
+To be more honest, we heated exclusively with the sun and supplemented after dark with a fire in the wood stove.
 (That is my plug for passive solar home design.
 We heated our house on less than a cord of wood a year with no additional heat source.)

 Our current house is arguably less efficient.
 Leaky and north-facing, we still heat with wood, but as a back up to our furnace.
 Ideally we have a fire everyday, burning throughout the day.

 Which brings us to kindling and fire starting.
 I love having a fire burning.
 I even enjoy stacking wood but I hate splitting kindling.
 It is a thankless job and I always thought fires without kindling would be a dream-come-true.

 Kindling is no longer a part of our reality.
 Neither is birch bark or newspaper.
 Our fireplace area contains beeswax fire starters, firewood, and matches.
 That's it.
 Making fire starters for your fireplace, wood stove, or campfires is easy peasy — definitely easier than splitting kindling!

 sawdust, straw, or coffee chaff

 Here is how we do it:

 - Collect some scrap candle ends.
 Post to Freecycle or Craigslist that you are looking for these, or scrounge rummage sales for boxes of ancient candles.
 If you prefer you can also use purchased beeswax or paraffin.
 (Paraffin, however, is a petroleum product.
 Use your own judgment here.)